ASCCT 15th Annual Meeting Banner

 More details about session topics

-Proposals addressing all areas of in vitro, in silico, and other non-animal investigational and applied toxicology, as well as policy and engagement activities, are welcome.
+The Organizing Committee welcomes proposals addressing all areas of in vitro, in silico, and other non-animal investigational and applied toxicology, as well as policy and engagement activities.
 The meeting will again aim to emphasize the challenging topics of regulatory use and application of new tools, gaining confidence in new approaches, and advancing next-generation frameworks for risk and safety assessment.
-In addition, the Organizing Committee wishes to especially encourage inclusion of the following topics:
+In addition, the Organizing Committee especially encourages inclusion of the following topics

 • Updates on ongoing roadmaps/implementation progress in various regions

-• NAMS research and funding landscape esp. given US govt cuts
+• NAMS research and funding landscape in light of US government cuts

 • Decision-making using NAMS